When Do You Start Eating on Long Runs?

 Just because someone tells you how often they fuel on a long run doesn’t mean that the same method will work for you.
 You don’t want to forget to hydrate either!
 If you take in a sugar-heavy snack and don’t drink while you’re doing it, the sugar rush can upset your stomach (I’ve had this happen to me with GU).
 On a side note, if you are consuming GU or Sport Beans (or any other fuel with electrolytes), you don’t need to carry a sports drink on the run– water is fine.

-What Are the Different Options for Fueling on a Long Run?
+What Are the Different Options for Eating on Long Runs?

 The following are some of the most popular nutrition choices for fueling your long run (in no particular order):